 Induction seal liners offer air-tight sealing along with tamper evidence.
 These seals are used in pharmaceuticals, food and beverage industries, cosmetics, and chemical industries.
 The seals are relatively inexpensive for the functions they serve and add a layer of protection and assurance that consumers trust.

-Adeneli Packaging can help you with induction seal liners.
+Adeneli Packaging and Benefel Pty Ltd. can help you with induction seal liners.
 Our experts are on standby to take your calls and chats.
 Whatever product you may have, we have the perfect induction foil seal for you.
 Product consultation is free and we are happy to develop partnerships with our customers by supplying consumable products that work well with packaging machinery.